Socialist Party of Serbia: 2001–2008: Opposition

-2009–2014
+2009–2014: DS and SNS governments

-While in government, SPS was faced with challenges regarding the Kosovo declaration of independence and the global financial crisis, which led to low rates of economic growth.
+While in government, SPS was faced with challenges regarding the 2008 Kosovo declaration of independence and the 2008 financial crisis, which led to low rates of economic growth.
 Additionally, SPS signed a reconciliation agreement with its government partner DS, although clashes between the parties had continued to occur even after the agreement.
 Further, protests that were organised in 2011 led Boris Tadić, the president of Serbia, to call snap elections for 2012.
 During the 2012 campaign period, SPS campaigned with JS and PUPS, with Dačić being their joint presidential candidate.
 He campaigned on workers' rights, free education, and ending neoliberalism, as well as rising wages and pensions, while SPS also campaigned on criticising post-Milošević governments.
 In the parliamentary election, the coalition led by SPS won 44 seats in the National Assembly, while SPS alone won 25.
 Dačić placed third in the presidential election, winning 15% of the popular vote.
 After the announcement that Tomislav Nikolić, the leader of the Serbian Progressive Party (SNS), had won the presidential election, Dačić abandoned the coalition with DS and pursued to form a government with SNS instead.
 This resulted into Dačić becoming the prime minister of Serbia in July 2012.

 As prime minister, Dačić worked on normalisation between Serbia and Kosovo, which was formalised under the Brussels Agreement in April 2013.
 His government was re-shuffled on his order in September 2013, after which SPS and SNS continued to govern alone without the United Regions of Serbia.
 However, president Nikolić called for snap parliamentary elections to be held in March 2014.
 SPS took part in the election with JS and PUPS and campaigned on the protection of workers, peasants, and pensioners.
 They won 44 seats in the National Assembly, while their coalition partner, SNS, won 158 seats in total.
 SPS remained in government, although Dačić was succeeded by Aleksandar Vučić, the leader of SNS, as prime minister of Serbia.
 At a party congress in December 2014, SPS adopted its new logo.